Weather Forecast For Ipswich - News Break

 Saturday, May 29

-Rain showers in the day; while chance rain showers then mostly cloudy during night
+Showers and thunderstorms likely in the day; while slight chance rain showers then partly cloudy during night

 Sunday, May 30